jaxxstorm/leebriggs.co.uk/_posts/2022-05-04-deploying-kubernetes-clusters-in-absurd-languages.md

 ## JSON and the YAMLnauts

-It's worth remembering that JSON is a superset of YAML, so any valid JSON is also valid YAML.
+It's worth remembering that YAML is a superset of JSON, so any valid JSON is also valid YAML.
 With that firmly tucked into my mind, I set about seeing what I could do with this new YAML input mechanism.

 {% include note.html content="The asciicasts following only show the preview stage, because AWS doesn't value you time and takes 10ish minutes to provision an EKS cluster.
 I did run each example and they work, unfortunately." %}